Anatomy of a Commercial Real Estate Appraisal: A Top 19 Q&A Guide

-What are the advantages and disadvantages of income approach?
+What are the advantages and disadvantages of the income approach?

 The main advantage of the income approach method is that it provides investors with an estimate of anticipated cash flow.
-The main disadvantage of the income approach method is that a lot of data is projected; a minor discrepancy can greatly affect the market value.
+The main disadvantage of the income approach method is that much data is projected; a minor discrepancy can greatly affect the market value.

 Your commercial appraisal report may cover a variety of important factors.
 These factors may include a comparative analysis of other properties in the area, a description of the property, an estimate of the property’s value, and a listing of any potential risks you may encounter.
-It may also include negative aspects that can impact the market value of the property.
+It may also include negative aspects that can impact the property’s market value.

 Depending on the client’s and project’s needs and requirements, the written commercial appraisal report will vary in type, format, length, and content.
-There are three possible written formats, as determined by the Uniform Standards of Professional Appraisal Practice.
+The Uniform Standards of Professional Appraisal Practice determine three possible written formats.
 These three types of commercial real estate appraisal reports include self-contained reports, summary reports, and restricted-use reports.

 - Self-contained reports: This type of report fully describes the data and analyses used in the appraisal.
-It details a broad range of appropriate information within the actual report, with minimal references to files outside the report.
+It details a broad range of appropriate information within the report, with minimal references to files outside it.